Teaching and Learning Leader Mrs Hemmingway

 The curriculum at Balby Central Primary Academy is organised into discrete subjects.
 The subjects are categorised as core subjects, curriculum-based subjects, and ‘other‘.

 - The core subjects, which hold a priority position in the school day, are English and maths.
 English is taught through high-quality texts to immerse children in imaginary worlds that provide the basis for stimulating and connected learning.
-Maths is taught using the Mathematics Mastery principles.
+Maths is taught using the Mathematics Mastery and White Rose principles.

-- Curriculum-based subjects are history, geography, science, computing, art and design technlogy.
+- Curriculum-based subjects are history, geography, science, computing, MFL, art and design technlogy.
 The teaching of these subjects is focused on the teaching and learning of key knowledge and vocabulary supported by the CUSP Curriculum.

 As a school we use a 'big picture' approach that provides an overview of what will be taught.
 An example can be found below.

 Overviews for each area of learning are provided to ensure that it is clear what children will be taught, how this links to thier previous learning and any potential misconceptions that children might develop.
 The diagram below shows how we plan sessions and take into account the possible errors children may make.